On This Page

 The condition also can create intracranial pressure (pressure inside the skull), which can lead to developmental delays or permanent brain damage if the condition isn’t surgically corrected.

-Craniosynostosis is sometimes noticeable at birth, but it can also be diagnosed as infants grow and develop.
+In other cases, craniosynostosis is noticeable at birth, but it can also be diagnosed as infants grow and develop.
 Our craniofacial team evaluates babies suspected of having craniosynostosis, to confirm the diagnosis and develop a comprehensive treatment plan.

-With the exception of very mild cases, babies born with craniosynostosis require surgery—called cranial vault remodeling—at 4 to 8 months.
+With the exception of very mild cases, babies born with craniosynostosis require surgery to repair craniosynostosis—called cranial vault remodeling—at 4 to 8 months.
 Usually, only one surgery is required to separate the sutures, reshape the bones and place them in the proper position.
 About 10 percent of children will need a second surgery, to continue the remodeling for optimal outcomes.

 During surgery, a craniofacial surgeon and neurosurgeon work together to correct abnormal head shape and give the brain enough room in the skull to grow.
 In rare cases, a child may need a cranial remodeling orthosis, such as a Gillette CranioCap® orthosis, to complete the correction.
 Children also might need therapy services to improve neck mobility and strength; address feeding, swallowing or speech issues; and determine if other developmental delays exist.